Goetsit/RE_app/README.md

 # RE_app

+# Name of Application

+This application is built using the full MEAN stack.
+Users can add a rent/cost for a house, the city and square footage.
+This info is stored using MongoDB and it reflected on the DOM after being entered

+## Built With

+Technologies used:

+- AngularJs 1.6

+- Express

+- NodeJs

+- Mongoose/MongoDB

 [x] Create a Full Stack application from the ground up using Angular, Node, Express, and MongoDB

 [x] Work with the data set that we have provide for you